Mission Statement:

 • Omey Island Machair (site code 001309).
 This site is of considerable conservation significance for the Machair, population of Petalophyllum Ralfsii and for the regular presence of two bird species, not to mention its archaeological importance.

 • Eeshal Island (site code 000265).
-The island is of interest for Arctic Tern, Common Tern and breeding gulls.
+The island is of interest for Arctic Terns, Common Terns and breeding gulls.

 • Aughrusbeg Machair and Lake (side code 001228).
 This area has a high level of habitat diversity within a relatively small area, containing an important example of a lowland oligotrophic lake.